Covid negative Tour de France can enjoy a day off

 The UCI reminded all concerned Monday to "wear a mask, maintain sufficient physical distance and disinfect hands frequently".

-Pogacar himself wondered aloud after his stage eight win whether the mountain crowds that close in and scream their encouragement were not a potential vector for the virus.
+Pogacar himself wondered aloud after whether the mountain crowds that close in and scream their encouragement were not themselves a potential vector for the virus.

 © 2022 AFP